thecodeteam/ecs-cf-service-broker/README.md

 To load a self-signed certificate for an ECS system, just provide a PEM formatted certificate file named `localhost.pem` into the `src/main/resources` directory.

+## Deploying your broker

+Follow the [documentation](http://docs.cloudfoundry.org/services/managing-service-brokers.html) to register the broker to Cloud Foundry.

 ### Broker Catalog and Plan Configuration

 The service broker catalog can be configured through YAML based configuration.
 You can create the file manually,